zkutasi/homelab/other/ansible/playbooks/backups/README.md

 In server mode, the webUI is going to be active, managing multiple machines with it is possible.
 All of the managed client Hosts have to install Kopia somehow in non-server mode (docker or binary).

+Also can act as a Repository server, where multiple clients can write snapshots into.

 Cons:

 - The webUI is only able to connect to one repository at once ?
+- Does not natively support Archive storage classes (Amazon Glacier), but doable via RClone probably
+- Documentation is not so great, confusing with many settings.
+Also the dockerization is kind of weird, not nice to automation

 ### Duplicacy